sameer05515/unit-testing-playground/example-base-03/Reference.md

 # Promise-Practice REVISION Strategy

 ## Overview
-This project is designed to help you learn and practice various concepts related to Promises in JavaScript.
+This project is designed to help you learn and practice various concepts related to Promises in JavaScript and their practical implementation in different environments.
 The key concepts covered include:

 1. **Creating Promises in JavaScript**
 2. **Consuming a Promise using `async/await` syntax**
 3. **Consuming a Promise using `then()`, `catch()`, and `finally()` syntax**
 4. **Consuming Promises for each value of a given input array, SEQUENTIALLY, using `async/await`**
 5. **Consuming Promises for each value of a given input array, SEQUENTIALLY, using Promise chaining via `Promise.resolve` and `Promise.finally`**
-6. **Consuming Promises for each value of a given input array, IN-PARALLEL, using `Promise.all`
+6. **Consuming Promises for each value of a given input array, IN-PARALLEL, using `Promise.all`**
+7. **Handling Promise errors and demonstrating robust error handling mechanisms**
+8. **Using `Promise.race` and `Promise.any` for competitive and tolerant Promise consumption**
+9. **Promise utilities for timeouts, delays (e.g., `Promise.withTimeout`, `setTimeout` with Promises)**
+10. **Fetching data from APIs and integrating with real-world backends using Promises**
+11. **Combining Promises with UI frameworks (React, Vue) for rendering asynchronous data**
+12. **Testing asynchronous code and Promises using test frameworks and utilities**

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.